By Nat Hab Expedition Leader Eddy Savage

 Camera Harness / Strap

-• I don’t think my camera has had a “stock” neck strap on it for some 10 years or so.
-I find that these straps can become quite cumbersome and don’t secure the camera well enough for my liking.
-All the in-and-out of vehicles, walking up and down varying terrain, clothing layers, etc. I find I get tangled in the stock camera straps often.
+- I don’t think my camera has had a “stock” neck strap on it for some 10 years or so, as I find that these straps can become quite cumbersome and don’t secure the camera well enough for my liking.
+Especially on our Wild Side of China adventure, with all the in-and-out of vehicles, walking up and down varying terrain, clothing layers, etc., I find I get tangled in the stock camera straps often.
 I also carry the camera for over 10 hours a day, so having something that takes the camera weight off my neck is ideal.
-I currently use a camera harness that secures my camera to my chest and straps it down so that even when bending over, it doesn’t move at all.
+Currently, I use a camera harness that secures my camera to my chest and straps it down so that even when bending over it doesn’t move at all.
 Find what works best for you, and go with that!

 Microfibre Towel (3ft x 2ft)

-• On a rainy day in the Great Bear Rainforest, I saw a colleague pull out this 3ft x 2ft microfibre towel and, in one swift motion, dried off all parts of their drenched camera and stowed it away in their bag.
+- On a rainy day in the Great Bear Rainforest (another stunning location that you can explore with Nat Hab!), I saw a colleague pull out this 3ft x 2ft microfibre towel and, in one swift motion, dried off all parts of their drenched camera and stowed it away in their bag.
 Since then, a medium-sized microfibre towel has lived in one of my pockets whenever I’m in the field.
 Whether it’s rain, snow, mist or a spill, having a solid absorbent cloth makes drying your precious camera gear a breeze.
-There’s always a chance of rain in the mountains of China, and a microfibre cloth is a great tool to carry with you!
+There’s always a chance of rain in the mountains of China, so a microfibre cloth is a great tool to carry with you!

-These are the items I carry in my personal camera kit while on a photo expedition in China with Natural Habitat Adventures.
+These are the items I carry in my personal camera kit while on a photo expedition in China with Nat Hab.
 It works for me, but it might not work for you!
 Whatever gear you bring on this expedition, make sure you’ve tried it out at home and are somewhat familiar with its workings.
 And don’t forget to take lots of pictures!